 Money market accounts tend to come with a higher interest rates than traditional savings accounts but with higher minimum deposit and balance requirements.

-Like savings accounts, money market accounts only allow for up to six types of withdrawals or transfers per statement cycle, making them best for parking
+Like savings accounts, money market accounts only allow for up to six withdrawals or transfers per statement cycle, making them best for parking

 How do I choose a money market account?